nomasters/handshake/design-docs/handshake-core.md

 lookup_hash|nonce|cipher_text
 ```

-Due to the nature of SecretBox, handshake defaults to the recommended 16KB chunk size, so the nonce and cipher_text chunk pattern would repeat unit the message is complete.
+Due to the nature of secretbox, handshake defaults to the recommended 16KB chunk size, so the nonce and cipher_text chunk pattern would repeat until the message is complete.
 If the message is less than 16KB, the entire payload only has 48 bytes of overhead.
 24 bytes for the lookup hash and 24 bytes for the secretbox nonce.

 Inside of the message cipher text is JSON formatted message data used by the chat app.
 Once decrypted, the data would look something like this: